Key Learning Points

 But these symptoms are occurring in your lymph nodes, in your joints, on your skin, and are carried around by your blood.

 So those antibiotics, whilst they may be killing of the ‘baddies’ when absorbed into your blood, are also killing off your friends as they progress down your throat and through your digestion.
-And their action in Chinese Medicine reduces your digestion’s ability to keep you warm (ie Spleen deficiency).
+And their action in Chinese Medicine reduces your digestion’s ability to keep you warm and with healthy Blood (ie they cause you to have Spleen deficiency).

 They also introduce moisture, in the form of fluids (‘damp‘) in which ‘bad’ bacteria and fungi grow faster than your ‘good friends’ there, most or all of which are by now dead anyway from the antibiotic you’ve been taking.